 However, in Philp (2010), which covers 1991-2005, the total has reduced to 55.
 The ostensible losses include presence at Swanscombe, Cliffe, parts of the Medway estuary, Sheerness, Sandwich and some of Dungeness.
-The question then arises as to how far the change represents an actual decline and how far it is a product of differing effectiveness of the two Atlas surveys.
-Eventually, it should be possible to assess the position from more recent recording.
-The maps given in this account show the Philp (2010) records (with kind permission of the late Eric Philp and the Kent Field Club), together with the rare plant register records (being maintained at finer resolution, monad level) for the period 2010-2017.
+The maps given in this account show the Philp (2010) records (with kind permission of the late Eric Philp and the Kent Field Club), together with the rare plant register records (being maintained at finer resolution, monad level) for the period 2010-2018.
 These recent records recognize some of the 'lost' Dungeness presence as also at Cliffe and Pegwell Bay.
-They are, however, more patchy around the Medway estuary, where access is limited.
-They also represent monad records, rather than tetrads which are the basis of the two Atlas surveys, and if converted to tetrads, the total is 46.
-This is likely to be a consequence of the relatively short recording period, and it would be premature to assume that further decline has taken place since the 1991-2005 survey, especially in view of the records found which the latter survey missed.
+They are, however, patchier around the Medway estuary, where access is limited.
+They also represent monad records, rather than tetrads which are the basis of the two Atlas surveys, and if converted to tetrads, the total is 54, which indicates no decline since the 1991-2005 survey.

-Artemisia maritima (Sea Wormwood) 2010-17
+Artemisia maritima (Sea Wormwood)